 "Rose," a voice beside her called.
 "Rose!"

-She turned to see Mickey Smith, a tall dark skinned boy that she had grown up looking at her with concern.
+She turned to see Mickey Smith looking down at her with concern.
 His mouth was twisted in a frown and he looked almost ready to grab her.
 He was lived near the Powell Estates with his grandmother and was a few years older than Rose, but she considered him a good friend.
 Mickey had always been nicer to the younger kids than most of the other boys.

 "Sorry Mickey," Rose told him, putting on a smile.

 "I'm fine," Rose assured him.
-"Just a bit tried," seeing that he wasn't convinced, she added, "I'm worried about Shireen."
+"Just a bit tired."
+Seeing that he wasn't convinced, Rose added, "I'm worried about Shareen."

 A look of discomfort and understanding passed over Mickey's face and he nodded.
 Reaching out, he touched her shoulder gently, looking a bit unsure of himself.
 Then he looked around at the students with them and suddenly frowned as the bus pulled up.

 "Hey, has anyone seen Sharon?" he asked loudly, getting everyone's attention.

-"She probably catch the next bus," one of the other students offered with a shrug.
+"She'll probably catch the next bus," one of the other students offered with a shrug.
 The girl next to him didn't look so confident but stayed quiet.

 "We should stay together right now," Mickey informed the others with a frown.